 The A 250 e can be charged from 10-100% in an hour and 45 minutes using a 7.4kW wallbox, making it easy to charge at home or at the office.

 The most powerful engines are unsurprisingly the least economical, but not by a huge margin.
 The 302bhp, 2.0-litre A 35 AMG returns a claimed 35.8mpg on average and emits 184-193g/km of CO2.
 The result is a high first-year tax payment, although this will be included in the car’s on the road price.
 The A 35 and A 45 S also hit the top BiK rate for company-car users but the extra performance should be worth the additional tax if you value a sportier drive.

-VED (road tax) for all models (after the first year's CO2-weighted payment at purchase time) is £155 a year.
+VED (road tax) for all models (after the first year's CO2-weighted payment at purchase time) is charged at the standard rate, while the hybrid gets a small discount.
 You could spec an A-Class to over £40,000 with a few options, so models over this threshold are subject to the extra surcharge in years two to six.

 The A 250 e plug-in hybrid is the only A-Class that is compliant with low emissions zones, with its CO2 output of 24g/km meaning it can be driven in the London Congestion Charge zone without incurring a charge.

 All models have a 43-litre fuel tank – taking claimed figures into account, that means the A180d should manage a theoretical range of around 650 miles – although this’d probably be closer to around 550 to 600 miles in real-world driving.
 The A 200 has a theoretical range of around 485 miles, while the A 250’s drops to around 430; we’d wager on real-world ranges of 450 and 400 miles respectively.

 The A-Class isn't the cheapest hatchback to insure, with groups starting from 17 for the A 180 d and climbing to 31 for the A 250 and 37E for the most powerful A 35 AMG.